The Real Estate Financial Planner™ software allows you to model how a portfolio of Accounts and Properties perform over time.

 That Rule means that the average Appreciation Rate will be about the same 3%.
-It should average out to be the same, but there are months when the property value can go down.
-There are also months the property value can go up faster than 3%.
+It should average out to be the same, but there are months when the Property Property

 When we look at the Chart of Appreciation Rate again, this is what it looks like this time:

 Does this really even matter?
 Maybe, maybe not.

 Let’s compare the Net Worth of someone who buys just one Property.
 In one Scenario, they have a fixed Appreciation Rate of 3% and in the other Scenario, they have a variable Appreciation Rate that averages 3%.
 Here’s a Chart of Net Worth.

 The difference on a single Property over 40 years is about $10,000.
 It could just as easily have been the other way around, but in this comparison, the variable Appreciation Rate did $10,000 better than the static Appreciation Rate.
 If we run the variable one again, we’re very likely to get slightly different results.
 Let’s do that.

 Running it again, the Net Worth of the variable one was about $14,000 lower this time.
 Here’s the Chart.

 What if we make a copy of the Scenario with the variable Appreciation Rate as a third run to the Chart?
 Here’s a Chart comparing the 3.

 As you run each one, there is some variation in how much the Property is worth and therefore what the ultimate Net Worth will be just buying the one Property.